-What kind of name
+What kind of name is Strummer?

 I was named after Joe Strummer, of the Clash.
 My dad owns a record store in Philly.